Why You Shouldn’t Rely on Photo Estimates After a Car Crash

 Why Photo Estimates Come Up Short

-We recently spoke with a client who had received a photo estimate of $1,800 after an accident damaged his car.
+We recently spoke with a client who had received a photo damage estimate of $1,800 after a car accident.
 He then got the car inspected at one of his insurance company’s approved body shops and was told the actual damage valued $5,700 – more than three times the photo estimate.
 Yet the insurance company refused to budge from the $1,800 estimate.

 This client isn’t alone.
 News reports reveal that photo estimates routinely come up short, often two to three times smaller than repair shop estimates.
 And while many insurance companies insist they work with body shops to arrive at more accurate estimates, the process can be more arduous and time-consuming than simply using the repair shop estimate in the first place.